edgedb/rfcs/text/0001-rfc-process.rst

 `slug <https://docs.djangoproject.com/en/3.0/glossary/#term-slug>`_.

 Lines in RFC documents should be wrapped at 72 characters.
 Lines are ended with Unix-style newline characters.
+Trailing whitespace should be removed from all lines.
+The last line should end with a newline character.
+You can use the ``.editorconfig`` file in this repository to help you with those requirements.

 Required Sections
 -----------------